COUNSELLING

-The IKA provides a free, comprehensive and confidential counselling service for those diagnosed with kidney disease, their family members and carers.
+The IKA provides a free, comprehensive and confidential counselling service for those diagnosed with end stage kidney disease, their family members and carers.

 Please note that the IKA counselling service is not an emergency service.
 We do however endeavour to get patients, families and carers who request counselling support placed as quickly as possible with a counsellor.